AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	`dataset reference date <#date>`__ (i.e. publication).

 :Guidance:
-	The user may need to add the temporal element if it is not visible in the editing form.

-	To add the temporal element to the editing form:

-	**1|** Change the editing form display to `advanced editor view <UserDoc_Chap6_Edit.html#changing-the-editing-view>`__.
+	Enter a Begin date and/or End date as required.
+Selecting a date will activate a calendar selector.
+To add additional temporal extents, use the `advanced editor view <UserDoc_Chap6_Edit.html#changing-the-editing-view>`__.

 	**2|** Scroll to the extent section (identification tab) and click the |button_edit_plusdrop| button next to the **Temporal element** label.